BodiAugustus/ashley_defi/README.md

 #109.
 Created hash.js inside of utils folder.
 Combined hexCourseId functionality from useOwnedCourses/s into one resuable function.
 Redistributed back to useOwnedCourses/s.
 Made all working as before.

 #110.
 Current useEffect method of subscribing to events results in way too many function calls.
 Refactored to reduce in the useAccount and useNetwork useEffects.
 Tested for reduction in callbacks, successful.

+#111.
+Bug exist where non signed in meta user has unlocked access to Curriculum content.
+Fixed by updating isLocked in slug page.